Music lessons. You enjoyed them a lot as a kid. The moment you learned to play The Beatles’ Black Bird all the way through is one you can’t forget.

 Get Music Lessons from Lone Star Today

 If you want your kids to succeed, get music lessons today from Lone Star School of Music.
-We have lessons for many musical instruments, with
+We have lessons for many musical instruments, with group and private lesson offerings with numerous instructors.

 Best of all, you get to pick a location and time that is most convenient for you and your schedule!
 Choose from 4 convenient across the Austin area: Lakeway, Dripping Springs, and Southwest Austin.
 Register now for piano lessons!